csdurfee/csdurfee.github.io/content/do-you-wanna-win.md

 I've always said it's much harder to learn from success than from failure.
 At a 60% win rate, none of them really have long cold streaks, just small breaks between hot streaks.
 It wouldn't be interesting to tell stories about those graphs.
 There's nothing to learn, really.

-I don't think it's possible to win 60% against the spread, for reasons discussed in the book.
-The short version is we can convert a gambler's win rate to points on the spread.
-Even people who do have an advantage over the house are probably going to be closer to that 54.1% mark.
+I don't think it's possible to win 60% against the spread, based on what are called push charts, discussed in the book.

 The graphs at the 54.1% success rate appear a lot more human.
 They have hot and cold streaks, swoons, periods where they seem stuck in a range of values.
 Some of them *scuffled the whole time*, a couple *finally got locked in near the end*, a couple were *consistently good*.
 Some had good years, some had bad years.
 Even though they are randomly generated, they look like they have more to teach us, like they offer more opportunities to tell stories.
 But they all have the exact same win rate, or level of skill at handicapping.

 No outcome is guaranteed, but the higher the win rate, the more consistently the graph is going to go up and to the right at a steady pace.

 Finally, here are some walks at 52.4% win rate, the break-even point.
-Most results end up close to zero after 1000 bets, but there is always a possibility of an extended run towards the positive or negative side (4/9 times in this sample).
+Most results end up close to zero after 1000 bets, but there is always a possibility of an extended run towards the positive or negative side -- it happened 4/9 times in this sample:

 ![/img/rw0.524.png](/img/rw0.524.png)